 IMPORTANT NOTICE: We have decided to pause the survey and rearrange the meeting planned for Tuesday 27th September.
 Promotion of the survey would have coincided exactly with the run-up to Her Majesty the Queen’s funeral.
 We have no wish to be intrusive when residents are preoccupied with something so important.

 We shall notify residents of the rearranged date and arrangements.

 More info and survey

 Setting Neighbourhood Policing Focus Areas

-Forum Minutes and Quarterly Neighbourhood Policing Reports
+Forum Minutes, Quarterly Neighbourhood Policing Reports and Community Speedwatch Newsletters

-Use the dropdowns below to read Forum minutes and quarterly local policing reports for YOUR area.
+Use the dropdowns below to read Forum minutes and quarterly local policing reports for YOUR area, and Community Speedwatch newsletters.
 (You may be asked to enable pop-ups for Chiltern & South Bucks Policing Issues Forum)